Ravend-Biacala/CASE/2nd_year/software_testing/notes.md

 #testing

 1. what is testing?
-<li>testing is a controlled exercise which involves an object under test, definition of the envirionment, definition of the inputs and definition of the expected outputs</li>
+testing is a controlled exercise which involves an object under test, definition of the envirionment, definition of the inputs and definition of the expected outputs